 From dice to educational video games, classes led by instructional technology teacher Ryan Read are increasingly full of game-based learning!
-Ryan's responsibilities at Jackson Charter School in Rockford, IL include supporting other teachers as they try out new modes of instruction in the classroom.
-Ryan shares his experiments with technology and game-based learning extensively on Twitter as @Ryan7Read.
+As the former Manager of Campus Technology at Jackson Charter School, and current bushiness and technology teacher at Stillman Valley High School in Illinois, Ryan regularly shares his experiments with technology and game-based learning on Twitter as @Ryan7Read.
 Intrigued by Ryan's interactive lesson ideas, we asked him a few questions on how to help other educators get started with game-based learning!

-Calli Welsch:How did you get started incorporating games into your classroom?
+Calli Wright:How did you get started incorporating games into your classroom?

 Ryan Read: I first started a few years ago, as I was using story dice to give students random choices with an assignment.
 I started modifying and creating various games around using dice for learning.
 This includes test reviews, problem-based learning, bell ringers and app smashes.